Jaredk3nt/roldnd/World/races.md

 **Amphibious**: Have advantage on all ability checks in water, can hold their breath for almost an hour.

-**Navigator of the Stars**: Increase the parties movement when moving between planets by 1.5
+**Eye of the navigator**: Increase the parties movement when moving long-distances by 1.5

+**Merchants Intuition**: Has advantage on checks to determine worth of objects